skip to content

 Safeguarding Plans

-When an investigation is undertaken by the Unit, the Unit will explore ways in which the vulnerable adult can be supported so as to stop the abuse occurring or minimise the risk of further abuse.
+When the Unit investigates, it will explore ways in which the vulnerable adult can be supported so as to stop the abuse occurring or minimise the risk of further abuse.
 This will be done with the consent and involvement of the vulnerable adult (except in specific circumstances, see Consent of the Vulnerable Adult above).

-The Unit may suggest that a multi-agency response is required, where various agencies work together to provide support to the vulnerable adult in addressing the abuse.
-The Unit may provide a lead role in coordinating agencies in responding to the abuse of the vulnerable adult, including by holding an inter-agency adult safeguarding meeting for the purposes of developing a safeguarding plan.
+The Unit may suggest a multi-agency response, where various agencies work together to provide support to the vulnerable adult in addressing the abuse.
+The Unit may provide a lead role in coordinating agencies in responding to the abuse of the vulnerable adult, including by holding an inter-agency adult safeguarding meeting to develop a safeguarding plan.

-Any person may be interviewed in relation to an investigation, to help assist the Unit in understanding further details about the alleged abuse
+Any person may be interviewed in relation to an investigation, to help assist the Unit understand further details about the alleged abuse.

 In conjunction with the vulnerable adult, and with their wishes and preferences kept in mind, a safeguarding plan may be developed which will outline the suggested actions and supports taken to respond to the abuse of the vulnerable adult.